 We have a long term plan for the Key Stage 1 Curriculum.
 This indicates the topics to be taught in each year group and when.
 We build on the learning and experiences pupils bring from their education in Reception; the plans are reviewed on an annual basis.
 With our medium-term plans, key skills are identified that underpin objectives and teaching strategies used when teaching each subject area.
 Our short-term plans are developed on a weekly basis.
 The curriculum is designed to provide access and opportunity for all pupils.
 The curriculum is therefore tailored to be more personalised and is adapted every pupil’s needs.

-- Year 1 Lent Term Curriculum Forecast
+- Year 1 Trinity Term Curriculum Forecast

-- Year 2 Lent Term Curriculum Forecast
+- Year 2 Trinity Term Curriculum Forecast

 - Year 1 Curriculum Map

 Mathematics teaches pupils how to make sense of the world around them by developing their ability to calculate, reason and solve problems.
 We promote confidence and competence with the number system through practical activity, exploration and discussion.
 We develop the pupil’s ability to solve problems through decision making and reasoning in a range of contexts and explore features of shape, space and measuring.
 Pupils have the opportunity to use a wide range of resources including ICT to support their studies.
 We ensure pupils apply their learning to everyday situations.